setlog/trivrost/docs/deployment-config.md

 * **`BundleInfoURL`** (string): URL to a [bundle information file](walkthrough.md#Bundle-info) describing this bundle.
 * **`BaseURL`** (string): URL, to which bundle info file paths get joined to to determine download URLs for all files.
 If omitted, it will be inferred by taking `BundleInfoURL` and stripping the last path element from it.
 * **`TargetPlatforms`** (array): Array of strings specifying allowed OS/architecture combinations ("platforms") which this element applies to, using the `GOOS` and `GOARCH` [naming scheme](https://gist.github.com/asukakenji/f15ba7e588ac42795f421b48b8aede63) in one of the forms `GOOS`, `GOARCH` or `GOOS-GOARCH`, e.g. `windows-amd64`.
 If omitted, the element applies to all platforms.
 See also: [Placeholders](#placeholders).
-* **`IsUpdateMandatory`** (bool): For `LauncherUpdate`, if set to true, specifies that the launcher should attempt a self-update even if it is in system mode.
-For `Bundles`, if set to true, specifies that the user cannot choose to ignore when required changes to a bundle are omitted due to it being a [system bundle](glossary.md#system-bundle); the user will however be informed about omitted updates either way.
-This has no effect on [user bundles](glossary.md#user-bundle).

 ## Placeholders
 * **`{{.OS}}`**: Identifier for the operating system the running trivrost binary was built for. (`darwin`, `windows` or `linux`)